 return 0;

+}

+Output:

 This is the parent class.

 This is the first child class.

-This is the parent class.

 This is the second child class.

+This is the second child class.

+'''

 5. Hybrid Inheritance

 Hybrid inheritance is a combination of two or more types of inheritance (e.g., multiple and hierarchical).